 Why is my pen tool filling in Illustrator?

 When you use the pen tool to draw, you’re actually creating strokes.
-But usually, your color fill is automatically turn on.
+But usually, your color fill is automatically turned on.

 Set the stroke and fill before drawing.
-Set stroke to any weight you want, choose a color for the stroke and set the fill to none.
+Set the stroke to any weight you want, choose a color for the stroke, and set the fill to none.